ChivesBot/public-roadmap/README.md

 We're building something better.

-At it's core, we want more flexibility when creating notifications than the official integration.
+At its core, we want more flexibility when creating notifications than the official integration.

 If this sounds interesting, you can join our launch list at https://chivesbot.com